-Because investing is not a core part of the Agency's mission, the Agency determines that the disclosures related to these investments only need to be disaggregated by major type.
-The Agency chooses a tabular format for disclosing the levels within the fair value hierarchy established by generally accepted accounting principles.
+Because investing is not a core part of the Agency's mission, the Agency has determined that the disclosures related to these investments only need to be disaggregated by major type and has chosen a tabular format for disclosing the levels within the fair value hierarchy established by U.S. GAAP.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset, as follows:

-- Level 1 inputs are quoted prices in active markets for identical assets. - Level 2 inputs are significant other observable inputs or quoted prices in active markets for similar assets. - Level 3 inputs are significant unobservable inputs.
+- Level 1 inputs are quoted prices in active markets for identical assets. - Level 2 inputs are significant other observable inputs. - Level 3 inputs are significant unobservable inputs.

 Debt securities classified as Level 2 in the fair value hierarchy are valued using a matrix pricing technique.
-Matrix pricing is used to value securities' relationship to benchmark quoted prices.
+Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.
 Commercial paper is valued based on quoted prices in active markets of similar securities.

-At June 30, 2016 and 2015, the Agency had the following fair value measurements:
+At June 30, 2017 and 2016, the Agency had the following fair value measurements: